HasanBGIt/Smart-Methods-Tasks/README.md

 - ✅ : implement with an Arduino to control three LEDs based on the input from three buttons – [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-One)
 - ✅ : implement with an Arduino to control four servo motors – [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-Two)
-- ✅ : implement with an Arduino a Latching Power Switch and Designing Digital and Analog Sensors [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-Three)
+- ✅ : implement with an Arduino a Latching Power Switch and Designing Digital Analog Sensors [Go to the Task](./Electronics,%20Power%20Department%20and%20IOT/Task-Three)

 ---